SUM-UP: Detecting Receptivity for mHealth Interventions

 Key contribution to this paper

 Provides the vocabulary and conceptual structure that allows the authors to position receptivity as a tailoring variable within a JITAI system.
-The “implications” section of Ally+ maps directly back to this framework — arguing that future JITAI designs should add receptivity as a tailoring variable alongside vulnerability.
+The “implications” section of Ally+ maps directly back to this framework.

 Assessing the Availability of Users to Engage in Just-in-Time Intervention in the Natural Environment